-It is believed that the population of three Gyps vultures (white-rumped vulture, long-billed vulture, slender-billed vulture) has declined by about 95% since early 1990s in the Indian sub continent.
-India too is witnessing this catastrophic vulture crisis, which is largely due to .
+It is believed that the population of three Gyps vultures (white-rumped vulture, longbilled vulture, and slender-billed vulture) has declined by about 95% since early 1990s in the Indian sub-continent.
+India too is witnessing this catastrophic vulture crisis, which is largely due to:

-- Food scarcity caused by changes in disposal practice of dead cattle in developed areas, cities etc. coupled with competition with other scavengers such as stray dogs etc. whose population have increased. - Decline in the number of tall tree preferred by vultures for nesting and roosting. - Anthropogenic pressures, industrialization, urbanization etc.
+- ?
+Food scarcity caused by changes in disposal practice of dead cattle in developed areas, cities, etc., coupled with competition with other scavengers such as stray dogs, etc., whose populations have increased. - 2 Decline in the number of tall trees preferred by vultures for nesting and roosting. - ?
+Anthropogenic pressures, industrialization, urbanization, etc.

-Various measures initiated for conservation of vultures in India include awareness raising among people, policymakers, veterinarians and other stakeholders, establishment of two Vulture Breeding Centres in Haryana and West Bengal (A new Vulture Breeding Centre has been approved for Gujarat) and initiation of population monitoring of vultures.
-During 2005, state wide Gyps vulture population survey was carried out in Gujarat by (GEER) Foundation and 2,647 Gyps vultures were found in the state.
-The population survey is being repeated in 2007 under a project sanctioned by Ministry of Environment and Forests (G O I).
+Various measures initiated for conservation of vultures in India include awareness raising among people, policymakers, veterinarians and other stakeholders, establishment of two Vulture Breeding Centres in Haryana and West Bengal (a new Vulture Breeding Centre has been approved for Gujarat) and initiation of population monitoring of vultures.
+During 2005, state wide Gyps vulture population survey was carried out in Gujarat by GEER Foundation and 2,647 Gyps vultures were found in the state.
+The Ministry had also formulated an "Action Plan for Vulture Conservation in India" in April 2006.
+The population survey is being repeated in 2007 under a project sanctioned by the MoEF.

-MoEF has formulated an %action Plan for Vulture Conservation in India+ in April 2006.
 These measures would help in the revival of vulture population in the country.